What is a 529 plan?

 The main benefit of using a 529 plan is its tax-advantaged status.
 The money you save grows tax-free, as long as you use it to pay for qualified education expenses and your child attends an eligible education institution.
 (For college, that means any school that's eligible to participate in federal student aid programs.)

 Another benefit is that 529 plans come with generous lifetime contribution limits.
-Depending on the plan you choose (options and limits vary by state), the lifetime contribution limit may be up to $500,000.5 However, your contributions for the year can't exceed the annual gift tax exclusion limit.
-For 2018, the limit is $15,000,6 which means you can contribute up to that amount per child.
+Depending on the plan you choose (options and limits vary by state), you may be able to contribute until all account balances for a particular beneficiary reach up to $529,000.5 However, your contributions for the year can't exceed the annual gift tax exclusion limit.
+For 2020, the limit is $15,000,6 which means you can contribute up to that amount per child.